ngxs/store/publication/2019-10-21_announcing_ngxs_3_6/article.md

 }
 ```

-Nice!

 II.
 Convenient to synchronize with the server

-Sometimes we need to save state on the server every time the client makes changes to it.
+Sometimes we need to save the state to the server whenever it is changed in the client.

 _Before_